nguyennamthai/spring-basics/README.md

 This is the source code for the Whizlabs Spring Basics course.

-Section 1: **Setting up Environment**
+Section 1: **Getting Started**
-1. Build Tool
+1. Course Overview
-2. Dependencies
+2. Development Environment & Spring Dependencies

 Section 2: **Inversion of Control**
-1. Intro to IoC and Beans
+1. Introduction to IoC and Beans
 2. IoC Containers
 3. Spring Beans
 4. Configuration and Dependency Injection